-- In 1971, the Environmental Protection Agency (EPA) declared asbestos unsafe and a hazardous air pollutant with strict requirements regulating removal and disposal.
+- In 1971, the Environmental Protection Agency (EPA) declared asbestos unsafe and a hazardous air pollutant.

-- Asbestos has been determined to cause severe, and even fatal health problems such as Asbestosis (scarring of the lung tissues) and cancers of the lungs, esophagus, colon, pancreas, and stomach.
+- Determined to cause Asbestosis (scarring of the lung tissues) and cancers of the lungs, esophagus, colon, pancreas, and stomach.

-- Asbestos must enter the body to cause health problems.
-This happens though inhalation or ingestion of asbestos fibers.
+- Enters the body through inhalation or ingestion of fibers.

-- Asbestos fibers can become airborne and a possible health hazard when materials containing asbestos are disturbed or improperly removed.
+- Fibers can become airborne when materials containing asbestos are disturbed or improperly removed.

-- Asbestos was banned in the 1970’s, but is still present in homes and buildings built after that time and is being used today to a limited extent.
+- Banned in the 1970’s, but still present in homes and buildings.

 Where can Asbestos be found?